 This course can help you gain employment in the industry of your chosen and qualified profession.

 You must undertake an industry placement for up to 12 weeks within 12 months.
-All students are eligible provided you have completed the OHS task and submitted a CV/resume.
+All students are eligible provided you have completed the OHS task and submitted a CV or resume.
 Check entrance requirements to determine your suitability.

 Recognition of Prior Learning

 You can seek RPL where your work or qualifications of an advanced and related nature have been undertaken.
 Academic Credit is granted on a case-by-case basis, according to our Academic Credit policy and associated procedures.
 Applications for Academic Credit will be assessed by relevant Melbourne Polytechnic academics and where appropriate, industry experts.

 For any additional information please contact a Melbourne Polytechnic Education and Career Advisor (ECA), on 03 9269 8400, or by email.

 10 weeks - 150 hours